Solinea/goldstone-server/INSTALL.md

 ## Install and configure Goldstone (as root)

-You have two ways to install Goldstone.

-### 1. Complete (requires terminal interaction)

 The installation script will check the Goldstone prerequisites.
 If all checks pass, it will then prompt you for additional configuration information.
 Execute these commands:

 ```bash